 - Master of Education in Secondary Education – Social Studies

 - Master of Science in Natural Sciences – Biology and Physical Science

-Please be aware that “Traditional Programs” are the only graduate level programs eligible for F1 visa approval – International Applicants MUST apply thru International Student Services.
+Please note that “Traditional Programs” are the only graduate level programs eligible for F1 visa approval.
+International Applicants must apply through International Student Services.

 To enroll in coursework, non-degree students must have permission from the DSU department chair or graduate coordinator of the department in which the courses are offered.
 There is no obligation on the part of the department offering the degree program to accept coursework taken by students in non-degree status.
 Before completion of a Non-Degree Form, a student must complete the graduate school admissions process.
 Students enrolled as non-degree who decide to pursue a degree must make application to the Graduate Studies Office as a degree seeking student.